ProbstLab/uBin-helperscripts/README.md

 $ rvm gem install {gemname} -v {version}

-For the gem nu, the required version 2.0.1 is not available in public repositories and thus nu.2.0.1 is supplied as nu.gemspec along with the wrapper.
-The gem can be build installed by the following commands:
+For the gem nu, the required version 2.0.1 is not available in public repositories and thus nu.2.0.1 is supplied as the gem file nu-2.0.1.gem along with the wrapper.
+The gem installed by the following command:

-$ gem build nu.gemspec

-$ gem install nu-2.0.1.gem
+$ gem install --local nu-2.0.1.gem

 Now all dependencies should be installed.